 The UK left the European Union (EU) on 31 January 2020 and entered an 11-month transition period.
 At the end of the transition period, UK seafood has had to comply with EU requirements to be accepted onto the EU market.
-The requirements include the need for each consignment to be accompanied by an EHC.
+Such requirements include the need for each consignment to be accompanied by an export health certificate (EHC).
 The format of these certificates is determined by the EU.

 The EU adopted the new ‘Animal Health Law’ in March 2016.
 The law sets new health certification rules for animals and products of animal origin intended for the EU market.
 For seafood, the details of these changes are set out in Commission Implementing Regulations (EU) 2020/2235 and 2020/2236.

 Most of the provisions in the Animal Health Law applied from 21 April 2021.
-The new rules surrounding health certification for fish, crustaceans and molluscs benefitted from an extended transition period which allows existing EHCs to be used until 15 January 2022.
+The new rules surrounding health certification for fish, crustaceans and molluscs however benefitted from an extended transitional period which allows existing EHCs to be used until 15 January 2022.